June 11, 2025, 12:56 pm | Read time: 4 minutes

 Also interesting: How video games are supposed to support learning

 Gameplay here is also turn-based in battles.
-Players can choose a “Hero” and learn new skills with them, which then come into play in combat.
+Players can choose a “Hero” and learn new skills with them, which come into play during combat.
 There are two skill sets in total, each divided into four levels.
 Additionally, the base game features six factions that compete against each other.

 Age of Empires II

-The “Age of Empires” series is also one of the great classics in the strategy genre.
-Since 1997, the real-time strategy skirmishes have thrilled players worldwide and on various platforms thanks to their sophisticated gameplay and historical settings.
+The “Age of Empires” series is also among the great classics in the strategy genre.
+Since 1997, real-time strategy skirmishes have thrilled players worldwide and on various platforms, thanks to their sophisticated gameplay and historical settings.
 The second part, “Age of Empires II: The Age of Kings,” is considered a milestone of the genre.